(Updated on September 27, 2023)

 Because I want my garden to flourish.
 And it won’t if I don’t nurture it.
 If I don’t show it love I know it will die.

 Maybe we don’t realize it, but we give others permission to hurt us.

 It is not so much what happens that matters the most.
 But it is how we react and respond to what happens instead.

 We must also learn to accept that not everyone will love us.
 Which is why it is vital that we love ourselves.

 We need to listen to what they are telling us.
 And then learn to get up and have the courage to leave the table.

 We must learn how important it is to be our own best friend.
 Because if we don’t take care of ourselves, we have little to give to others.

 Don’t judge yourself more harshly than you judge everyone else.

-Listen to your self.
-Your body.
-The person who has persevered and survived all these years, by virtue of your own strength.
+Listen to your instincts.
+The person who has persevered and survived all these years when no one else was there to hold you up.

 You survived by virtue of your own strength.